 3×3 inch segments have a 1.5 inch planter pocket which will easily support up to a 1.75 inch plant starter plug and prevent it from falling into the tower.
 3×4 and 4×4 inch segments have a 2 inch planter pocket that will accept a 2 inch netpot and your choice of plant starter plug or loose media.
 All 3 segment sizes are a compatible fit with standard 3 inch or 4 inch PVC drain line and fittings, thus requiring no special plumbing parts.
 Caps accept up to a 3/8 inch OD water feed line.

 3D G-Towers work equally no matter what type of soilless gardening method you choose.
 They have been tested with aquaponics, hydroponics, and bioponics (compost tea hydroponics).
-Coarse 3D printing resolution creates thousands of ridges and surface voids in every part which are extremely beneficial to aquaponics and bioponics due to that enhanced biological surface area.
-The method that you choose all depends on your experience level or what you feel that you are willing to learn.
+3D printing creates thousands of ridges and surface voids in every part which are extremely beneficial to aquaponics and bioponics due to the enhanced biological surface area this creates.
+The fertilization method that you choose all depends on your experience level or what you feel that you are willing to learn.

 Water or nutrient flow rate is determined by the soilless gardening method you choose.
 The general rule with aquaponics and bioponics is to circulate your entire body of water through your system at least once per hour.
 Certain hydroponics methods require you to run your nutrient pump intermittently, for example, 15 minutes on and 45 minutes off.
 All you really have to do is make sure there is enough flow to make your water/nutrient come out of all openings in the bottom of the cap.
 3D G-Towers do not dictate or change how your system runs, they simply give you a more efficient and productive system.